kirillkpts/kkhaaddons/finance-dashboard/README.md

 2. Install **Finance Dashboard** from the store and wait for the local Docker build to finish.
 3. Open the add-on, adjust configuration (credentials, AI providers, paths, tokens).
 4. Start the service and click **Open Web UI** (default `http://homeassistant.local:3000`).

+Need to expose the dashboard over HTTPS?
+See the [remote access walkthrough](DOCS.md#remote-access-duckdns--nginx-proxy-manager).

 Full walkthroughs (voice automations, Apple Pay, backups, troubleshooting) live in [DOCS.md](DOCS.md).